ysan/thread_manager/README.md

 ##### Implements your class and register sequences

 Your class should extend `CThreadMgrBase`.
 It has one posix thread context.
-Then register your sequences with `CThreadMgrBase::setSeqs` in the constructor.
+Then register your sequences with `CThreadMgrBase::set_sequences` in the constructor.

 ```C++
 enum {